Is Artificial Intelligence Good or Bad: Debating the Ethics of AI

 Is artificial intelligence good or bad?

-Depending on who you ask, the answer is yes…or no. If AI is good or bad really depends on how it is used.
+AI can be good or bad, it really depends on who you ask and how it is used.
 High performance computing has already proven a machine’s ability to perform advanced calculations far faster and more accurately than the human mind.
 The question is: Who should be in control of decision making?

 Artificial intelligence vs. deep learning vs. machine learning